gustavokv/CollegeAssignments/README.md

-# NumericalCalculus
+# CollegeAssignments

-The following codes are from Numerical Calculus from my undergraduate.
+There are some random assignments from my undergraduate.